datalad/datalad/docs/source/metadata.rst

 .. literalinclude:: _extras/schema.json
    :language: json

+Naming rules for extending the context are:

+* Namespace prefixes are lower-case (e.g. "doap")

+* Noun properties are capitalized (camel-casing for compound terms, such as "IssueTracker")

+* Predicates starting with a verb start lower-case and use camel-casing if necessary, e.g. "isPartOf"

 While it is technically possible to mix different contexts across items this has not been fully tested yet.